 3.2 The Company agrees to provide the Services for a fee of 30% plus Value Added Tax (VAT), at the prevailing rate, of the Compensation offered to the Client.
-If for any reason the Client receives payment directly from the lender the Client agrees to remit the fee to the Company within 14 days, failing which, the Company reserves the right to charge an additional 10% of the compensation amount.
+When the Client receives payment from the lender the Client agrees to remit the fee to the Company within 14 days, failing which, the Company reserves the right to charge an additional 10% of the compensation.

 3.3 If the Company is successful in obtaining Compensation then the Client owes 20% of the Compensation (+VAT).
 This means for example, if the Company succeeds in obtaining Compensation of £1,000, the Fee would be £200.00 +VAT = £240.00.
 The Client would receive £760.00.
 If the Company succeeds in obtaining Compensation of £3,000 and there is £1000 of arrears on the account which is offset by the Provider, the Fee would be £400 +VAT = £480 and the Client would receive £1520 (£3000 less £1000 arrears less £480 fee).

-3.5 If the Company secures an offer of Compensation from the Provider, which the Company believes to be fair and reasonable and in accordance with the FCA’s and FOS’s guidelines and that offer is rejected by the Client, then the Company reserves the right to terminate this contract and charge its fee of 30% plus VAT of the Compensation amount.
+3.4 If the Company secures an offer of Compensation from the Provider which the Company believes to be fair and reasonable and in accordance with the FCA’s and FOS’s guidelines and that offer is rejected by the Client then the Company reserves the right to terminate this contract and charge its fee of 30% plus VAT of the Compensation amount.

 3.5 The fee is due upon receipt of notification of Compensation award.
 Where paragraph 3.4 applies, the fee is payable upon receipt by the Client of the Company’s invoice.

-3.7 The Company reserves the right to deduct outstanding commission fees, including fees related to other compensation claims, from any Compensation paid direct to the Company before forwarding monies on to the Client.
+3.6 The Company reserves the right to deduct outstanding commission fees, including fees related to other compensation claims, from any Compensation which may be paid direct to the Company before forwarding monies on to the Client.

 4 Debt Recovery